Tekirdağ: Climate

+Economy

+The city has a port area, divided into two main areas, the main city port operated by Ceyport, and the container port, 7.5 km south at Barbaros, operated at Asyaport.

 Tekirdağ today

 The Tekirdağ area is the site of many holiday homes, as the city is only two hours drive from Istanbul via a new four-lane highway.
 The villages of Şarköy, Mürefte and Kumbağ are particularly popular with Turkish tourists.
 The Marmara Sea is polluted but there are still a number of public beaches near Tekirdağ, especially the Yeniçiftlik beaches.